 - Longing Look: "The Heart Won't Lie," a duet with Vince Gill, is pretty much this trope in song form.

-- Loudness War: The re-recording of Kelly Clarkson's "Because of You", a duet with Reba, is just ridiculous.
+- Loudness War: Present on the Duets album, particularly with the rendition of "Because of You".
 The guitars and strings are so loud and compressed, especially on the bridge, where Reba's lead vocal is almost completely buried in the mix.
 It almost sounds like a Rascal Flatts outtake.

 - Love Triangle: "Does He Love You" has two women feuding over the same man.

-- Lyrical Dissonance: "Little Rock" is a bouncy, upbeat little song about leaving your neglectful husband and asking for a divorce.
+- "Little Rock" is a bouncy, upbeat little song about leaving your neglectful husband and asking for a divorce.